Types of Plants–Very Tender, Tender, Semi-Hardy and Hardy

 Plants can be divided into several types depending on how well they tolerate cold, freezing temperatures, and frost.

-All of these Very Tender plants have long growing seasons (they take a long time to go from seed to harvest), so you want to wait until the weather is warm enough for them, but you can’t wait too long or you will not have a chance to harvest before hot or cold temperatures set in.
-They tend to love warmer temperatures, and thrive in the heat.
+These vegetables have long growing seasons (they take a long time to go from seed to harvest), so you want to wait until the weather is warm enough for them, but you can’t wait too long or you will not have a chance to harvest before hot or cold temperatures set in.
+For this reason you should use transplants, not seeds.

 Some examples of very tender vegetables: Cantaloupe, Eggplant, Lima Beans, Melons, Okra, Peppers, Pumpkins, Tomatoes, Winter Squash

 Here is a chart that lists many vegetables and their category.

 You can use this as a guide, but if you want to know EXACTLY when to plant for your location, go to PlantingByColor.com.
 My Planting By Color system makes it simple and easy to know when to plant.

 I live in the blue zone.can i plant seeds from the hardy group 4-6 weeks before last frost date in my SFG.
 Thanks

 Ellen, the best way is for you to find your color group and sign up for my newsletter.
 If you want to have all the planting dates at once, you can buy the e-book.

 I live in north east Georgia zone 7.
 Is it to early to start spinach, lettuce,broccoli,kale?
 What can I put out in the raised beds?
 We are still having temps. down in the 30’s.
 Thanks Ellen